 Obinne Onyeador is an LA Native currently working in unscripted entertainment.
 She was referred to GEI through a previous participant and the opportunities she has had access to since have changed her career.
 Graduating college with no connections in the entertainment industry and seeing the barriers to entry-level positions was discouraging, but through GEI she landed her first experience in Casting at ABC.
 She gained a wealth of knowledge and friends through the experience, which prepared her for her current position as a Coordinator in Current Programming at All3Media America.
 Not only has GEI been an advocate for her success, but the tangible knowledge she gained from their programming remains invaluable.

-Trainee on "The Adam Project"
+Director/AD Team Trainee on Netflix's "The Adam Project"

 Olympia Okonmah was a part of the GEI pilot program on the Vancouver set for “The Adam Project.”
 Her time on set was revolutionary, to say the least: being able to work closely with the Director and Assistant Director, while falling in stride with the crew.
 She balanced multiple responsibilities and built strong connections to ensure she met her goal of being invaluable to the production from start to finish.
 In her opinion, she was able to do just that.
 Since her opportunity with GEI, she has landed jobs on other sets for studios such as Amazon and Netflix.
 She has maintained the same mindset she has had since “The Adam Project”— refusing to be anything less than invaluable on every production she sets foot on.